 - Grade IV: The breast is extremely hard, painful, and noticeably distorted.

-Am I at Risk of Developing Capsular Contracture?
+Are My Breast Implants at Risk of Developing Capsular Contracture?

 On average, 15 percent of breast augmentation patients experience capsular contracture.
 However, women who undergo breast augmentation with Dr. Schlechter have a much lower rate–less than one percent–due to his technical expertise in performing breast augmentation surgery.
-Patients who develop an infection or whose bodies struggle with healing have a greater risk of developing capsular contracture.
+Chicago Patients who develop an infection or whose bodies struggle with healing have a greater risk of developing capsular contracture.
 Women who choose silicone implants statistically have a higher risk than women who choose saline implants.
 Finally, women who have already had breast revision surgery for capsular contracture are more likely to experience this complication again.
 Even so, Dr. Schlechter’s technical skill in performing breast revision offers patients a low rate of capsular contracture recurrence.